What is a GRAT?

 As with any wealth transfer strategy, you should consult your personal attorney or other tax advisors to determine if that strategy is appropriate for your circumstances.

-Click here to learn more about GRATs or contact your PNC advisor to understand whether a GRAT is appropriate for you.
+To learn more about GRATs please contact your PNC Private Bank team, and we would be glad to discuss with you and your advisors whether a GRAT is appropriate for you.